tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 does not duplicate the sequence number of any other record received during the lifetime of the session.
-This check SHOULD happen after deprotecting the packet; otherwise the packet discard might itself serve as a timing channel for the sequence number.
-Note that decompressing the record number is still a potential timing channel, though a weaker one.
+This check SHOULD happen after deprotecting the packet; otherwise the packet discard might itself serve as a timing channel for the record number.
+Note that decompressing the records number is still a potential timing channel for the record number, though a less powerful one than whether it was deprotected.

 Duplicates are rejected through the use of a sliding receive window.
 (How the window is implemented is a local matter, but the following